Málaga: Public transportation

-The city has two commuter train lines Cercanías departing from the Centro-Alameda station and a light metro system.
+The city has two commuter train lines Cercanías departing from the Centro-Alameda station and the Málaga Metro, a light rail system.

 Málaga Public Transportation statistics

 The average amount of time people spend commuting with public transit in Málaga, for example to and from work, on a weekday is 49 min.
 6% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 9 min, while 8% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 4.1 km, while 1% travel for over 12 km in a single direction.